Seirijai: History

 The lands were inhabited by the Lithuanian tribe Dainavians.
-Due to the frequent raids and pillaging of Teutonic Order, Dainavians moved to other parts of Lithuania abandoning the lands and Seirijai became a wilderness.
+Due to the frequent raids and pillaging of the Teutonic Order, the Dainavians moved to other parts of Lithuania abandoning the lands and Seirijai became a wilderness.
 From 1383 to 1398 Seirijai was in the State of the Teutonic Order.
-After the defeat of Teutonic Order in the Battle of Grunwald and the Treaty of Melno (1422), the land became populated again and started to grow economically.
-Since 16th century Serijai were known as a proprietary land of a ruler.
-King of Poland and Grand Duke of Lithuania Sigismund I the Old donated Seirijai to Jurgis Radvila, and later it became a possession of Radvila family.
-Jurgis Radvila built a Catholic church in 1537.
-Already in 1564 the church was given to Calvinists, since many in Radvila family converted to Calvinism.
-The tensions between Catholics and Calvinists lasted up to 1655 the Thirteen Years' War with Russia.
-Seirijai town was devastated and Calvinists retreated.
+After the defeat of the Teutonic Order in the Battle of Grunwald and the Treaty of Melno (1422), the land became populated again and started to grow economically.
+Since the 16th century Serijai was known as a proprietary land of a ruler.
+King of Poland and Grand Duke of Lithuania Sigismund I the Old donated Seirijai to Jerzy Radziwiłł, and later it became a possession of Radziwill family.
+Jerzy Radziwill built a Catholic church in 1537.
+Already in 1564 the church was given to Calvinists, since many in the Radziwill family converted to Calvinism.
+The tensions between Catholics and Calvinists lasted up to 1655 and the Thirteen Years' War with Russia.
+Seirijai was devastated and the Calvinists retreated.

-From 1691 till 1793/1807 the district was a Prussian exclave in Poland-Lithuania (Preussisch Serrey).
-After that it was given by Napoleon to the Polish vassal-state of Warsaw.
-1815 it became part of the Russian Imperium.
+From 1691 until 1793 the district was a Prussian exclave within Poland-Lithuania (Preußisch Serrey).
+In 1793 it was ceded, along with Tauragė (Tauroggen), to Poland-Lithuania as "compensation" for the territories annexed in the Second Partition of Poland; it returned to Prussian control two years later in the Third Partition of Poland, this time as a fully contiguous part of Prussia within the New East Prussia province.
+In 1807 it passed by the Treaties of Tilsit to the Duchy of Warsaw, a Polish client state of the First French Empire.
+1815 it became part of Congress Poland, a kingdom in a personal union with the Russian Empire; while formally separate from Russia, Congress Poland increasingly became de facto part of it, culminating in the 1867 establishment of the Vistula Land in its place.
+After World War I it became part of the newly independent Republic of Lithuania.

 During the World War II almost all Seirijai was bombed by German army.